af-md/AWS-GO-CDK-EVENTDRIVEN/README.md

 # Track

- - Push the event to the lambda and log it
  - Save the event inside a dynamo table
+   - DYNAMODB
+   - SEND EVENT
+   - LOOK AT LAMBDA LOGS
+   - WHAT HAPPENED TO LAMBDA'S
  - Create a new lambda that is able to retrieve the events and display them